 Tess Taylor is the author of The Forage House and Work & Days.
 She was a Distinguished Fulbright US Scholar at the Seamus Heaney Centre in Queen’s University in Belfast, Northern Ireland, and was most recently Anne Spencer Writer in Residence at Randolph College.

 Rebecca Taylor holds an MFA in fiction and a BA in creative writing, both from Columbia University.
 Her essays and stories have appeared in The Believer, Quarto, Public Books, The Evil One Anthology, and the McSweeney’s anthology Read Harder.
 She co-hosts the Charlottesville Reading Series at New Dominion Bookshop.

-Erin Tucker is the executive director of On Our Own and has been with the organization for eight years.
-Tucker is a Trauma Informed Care Trainer through SAMHSA, an advanced level WRAP trainer, and a Certified Peer Recovery Specialist Trainer of Trainers.
-She is also a mother, activist, and reader.
+Erin Tucker is the executive director of On Our Own and has been with the organization for nine and a half years.
+Tucker is a trauma informed care trainer through SAMHSA, an advanced level WRAP trainer, an eCPR trainer, and a certified peer recovery specialist trainer of trainers.

 Wendy Tyson, author of Rooted in Deceit, is a lawyer and former therapist who writes the Greenhouse Mystery and Allison Campbell series in Vermont.
 Her short fiction also appears in Betrayed: Powerful Stories of Kick-Ass Crime Survivors.